Happily Never After

 “Ryan!” a high-pitched voice calls out.

-Speak of the devil.
-Tiffany walks in and makes a beeline to our little corner of the classroom.
+Tiffany Matthews walks in and makes a beeline to our little corner of hell…I mean classroom.
 Any fragments of peace that were still there are now gone.
 Obliterated.
 Never to be seen again.

 “Hey,” she says, placing a perfectly manicured hand on his right shoulder, “we need to talk to Mr. Bright about changing our seats.”